Battle of Inates: Background

 In the preceding months, attacks by the Islamic State in Mali, Burkina Faso and Niger have worsened with large scale firearm assaults on both the civilian population and armed forces.
 In November, gunmen killed over 50 soldiers in the 2019 Indelimane attack in the Ménaka Region of Mali.
 A week later in Burkina Faso, gunmen stormed a convoy of buses for the Boungou miners, killing 37, although some estimate the death toll to be much higher.
 This attack happened after an attack on another Niger post which resulted in the killing of three Nigerian soldiers and 14 of the assailants.

 Attack

 A large group of gunmen stormed the base firing mortars and shooting as many soldiers as possible.
 The attackers included suicide bombers.
 The spokesman for the ministry stated that many of the attackers were neutralized by friendly forces.
 The attack killed 71 soldiers and injured 12 others.
 30 more soldiers remained missing after the attack.
 Following this attack, the president, Mahamadou Issoufou, decided to cancel his trip to Egypt.

 Aftermath

-On 12 December, Boko Haram claimed responsibility for the attack through its local branch.
+On 12 December, The Islamic State claimed responsibility for the attack through its local branch.